boonebgorges/buddypress-group-email-subscription/readme.txt

 = 3.2 =
-Rewrote digest emailer to use wp_mail(), for better compatibility with WP SMTP plugins
+Rewrote digest emailer to use wp_mail(), for better compatibility with WP SMTP plugins Better compatibility with BP 1.5+ native functions Refactored forum notification function, to work around bugs related to double posts.
+Many thanks to r-a-y for his work on this

 = 3.1.2 =
 Corrected a bug in the way digest links are constructed